optimsoc/optimsoc/doc/user_guide/installation.rst

 Please first check the system requirements.

-- Supported Linux distribution: Ubuntu 14.04 or 16.04 LTS on x86_64
+- Supported Linux distribution: Ubuntu 16.04 LTS on x86_64
 - 20 GB disk space (mostly for Xilinx Vivado and other tools)
 - 4 GB or more of RAM helps greatly (especially during FPGA synthesis)
 - We recommend not using a VM, but running directly on the hardware.